acumos/model-deployments-predictor-management/docs/developer-guide.rst

 =======

-We use a combination of ``tox``, ``pytest``, and ``flake8`` to test ``model_management``.
+We use a combination of ``tox``, ``pytest``, and ``flake8`` to test ``predictor-management``.
 Code which is not PEP8 compliant (aside from E501) will be considered a failing test.
 You can use tools like ``autopep8`` to “clean” your code as follows:

 .. code:: bash

     $ pip install autopep8
-    $ cd model-management
+    $ cd predictor-management
-    $ autopep8 -r --in-place --ignore E501 acumo_model_management/ testing/ examples/
+    $ autopep8 -r --in-place --ignore E501 predictormanagerservice/ test/

 Run tox directly:

 .. code:: bash

-    $ cd model-management
+    $ cd predictor-management
     $ tox

 You can also specify certain tox environments to test: